 - 1. The approval of a Tentative Map and/or tentative site plan does not constitute approval of proposed improvements as to size, design, materials, or location, unless specifically addressed in these conditions of approval.
 (Engineering) - 2.
 The design and construction of all improvements shall conform to the Improvement Standards and Construction Standards of the City of Roseville, or as modified by these conditions of approval, or as directed by the City Engineer.
-(Engineering)
+(Engineering) - 3.

-- 3. Lot A (Open Space) of the Final Map and Improvement Plans shall be enlarged approximately 0.25 acre to include the area shown as Lot 1 on the approved Tentative Map, reducing the number of subdivided residential lots from ninety-six (96) to ninety-five (95) lots.
-(Planning) - 4.
 The developer shall not commence with any on-site improvements until such time as grading and/or improvement plans are approved and grading and/or encroachment permits are issued by the Department of Public Works.
-(Engineering) - 5.
+(Engineering) - 4.
 The applicant shall pay City's actual costs for providing plan check, mapping, GIS, and inspection services.
 This may be a combination of staff costs and direct billing for contract professional services.
 A deposit in the amount of two and one half percent (2-1/2%) of the value of the public improvements shall be provided at the time plans are submitted to the City for review and an additional deposit in the amount of two and one half percent (2-1/2%) of the value of the public improvements shall be provided at the time that the plans are approved and an encroachment permit is issued.
-(Engineering, Environmental Utilities, Finance) - 6.
+(Engineering, Environmental Utilities, Finance) - 5.
 This subdivision entitlement is part of the Stoneridge Specific Plan Phase 4 development plan.
 Prior to the issuance of any building permits for any lot within this subdivision, the City shall have deemed those requirements of Phase 4, including the widening of Sierra College Boulevard and the construction of Collector "B", substantially complete.
 The Public Works Director may allow a phased construction of Sierra College Boulevard and Collector "B" at his discretion.
 In order to phase the Phase 4 improvements, the City shall have approved the design drawings and the project proponent shall have entered into a Deferred Improvement Agreement (DIA) with the City and shall have bonded for all those improvements being deferred.
 (Engineering, Planning, Building)